0xSecureByte/cyber-log-parser/README.md

 The Cyber Log Parser API is accessible at `http://127.0.0.1:8000/`.
 The following endpoints are available:

 * **GET /**: Welcome message
-* **GET /logs/**: Placeholder for log parsing functionality
+* **POST /logs/**: Parse log entries using the Rust-based parser.

 #### Parsing Logs via Rust

 The Rust-based log parser processes logs based on timestamp, log level, and message.
-Future work includes integrating the Rust parser into the FastAPI system.

 #### Testing